Hip Roof vs Gable Roof: A Professional Comparison

 Cons of hipped roof:

-• More Costly: Hip roofs are more costly than gable roofs despite their greater stability and longevity because of their complicated design, requiring more material and installation expertise.
+• More Costly: Hip roofs are more expensive than gable roofs, despite their greater stability and longevity, due to their complex design, which requires more materials and installation expertise.
 However, if specialists install them correctly, hip roofs are a reliable and solid roofing option.

 • Reduced Attic Space: The sloping design limits the amount of attic space available.